macroing/OpenRC/distribution/org.macroing.gdt.openrc-0.1-beta/README.md

 * Add texture mapping to planes.
 * Add vertex colors to triangles for shading with gradients.
 * Add view frustum culling.
 It has been started on.
-* Add scene loading from binary files.
-* Add a scene description language to "compile" to the binary files.
 * Add a bounding volume hierarchy (BVH) to the scene.
 * Add anti-aliasing.
-* Fix the camera, so it works like the camera in FPS-games.

 Dependencies
 ------------